 - You request one through your energy retailer

-It's expected all existing meters will gradually change to an advanced meter over the next 15-20 years in Tasmania.
+It's expected all existing meters will gradually change to an advanced meter by 2026 in Tasmania.

 Are advanced meters a health concern?